 By Sunday morning, Düsseldorf was a ghost town.
 We didn’t see a single person on our way to get breakfast.
+Perhaps, they were all still asleep after a night of partying extra hard to Schlager music.
 There were a few other guests getting a bun or coffee, but the place was by no means full.
 About halfway through our breakfast, another guest sat down and began blasting dance music from a blue tooth speaker while he ate his croissant.
 I expected the older men at the table behind us to be annoyed, but they seemed completely unfazed.

 After picking our friend up at his hotel, we made our way to the Wildpark Grafenberger Wald.
 This park features animals native to the area, including deer and wild pigs.
 The best part of the park is the large, enclosed area where you can feed and pet the deer.

 When I first went through the gate, I started searching through my backpack for my phone.
 Immediately, three deer ran to me.
 I felt like a Disney princess!

 The feeling was short-lived, though; they only ran up because they thought I had food.
 Once they realized I didn’t have anything, they took off.